deepstreamIO/deepstream.io-website/content/tutorials/70-custom-plugins/10-an-overview/index.md

 ## Subscription Registry Factory

 The Subscription Registry is sort of like the dispatch centre of deepstream.
-It holds all subscriptions and gets told whenever someone susbcribes or unsubscribes to anything.
+It holds all subscriptions and gets told whenever someone subscribes or unsubscribes to anything.
 It's also responsible for sending those messages out to all interested clients.
 This is a plugin purely because we want to start experimenting with different broadcast patterns and allowing users to decide which one makes most sense.
 We'll be adding an example plugin to this in the future as it's quite complex.
 However if anyone is interested please raise a git issue and we'll be more than happy to run you through it!